← Works

 Originally created for a wedding website, it evolved into a standalone open-source project.

-- Configuration System: All content, colors, and layout parameters can be customized through a single JavaScript config file without touching the source code.
+The component was originally embedded in the wedding website, then extracted and generalized into a standalone project.
+All content, colors, and layout parameters can be adjusted through a single JavaScript config file without touching the source code, which makes it easy to use in other contexts.

 Interested in working together?